 Clearstep also produces a teeth whitening gel which can be used in conjunction with their aligners to perform two jobs at once.

 Many orthodontists prefer to work with one or two particular brands, so you’re unlikely to find a dental clinic offering this full range of choices.
 There are many other brands available that we haven’t listed here.
-Remember that more established companies like Invisalign have had more time to refine the technology used in their products – newer companies won’t necessarily have the same level of experience.
+You can search online for clear braces pictures to find the ones you like best.
+Remember that more established companies like Invisalign have had more time to refine the technology used in their products, so newer companies won’t necessarily have the same level of experience.

 It’s a good idea to ask your dentist why they recommend a certain brand.
 They may have a preference based on costs, performance, service from the company, technology, and a number of other factors.
 If you’re not happy with the one they use or think they are putting their own profits above your personal needs, you can always look around for an alternative.